nmady/obsidian-multi-line-formatting/README.md

 ## Usage

-Select the text you want to format, and use the command **Format, even over multiple lines** (you can change this command name and what kind of formatting to apply in settings).
+Select the text you want to format, and use the command **Format, even over multiple lines** (you can change this command name and what kind of formatting to apply in Settings).
 Be careful not to start or end your selection in the middle of another type of paired formatting (e.g. bold, italics, highlighting, etc.)

 ## Settings